GabrielCalvo2812/GabrielCalvo2812/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python
+- I’m currently learning Python
-- 🔜 New projects with financial data coming soon
+- New projects with financial data coming soon
+- Reach me on LinkedIn

 <!-- **gcmgabrielmartinez/gcmgabrielmartinez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.